 - Myth: You can use e-cigs indoors.

 Fact: At first, makers of e-cigarettes said that e-cigarettes were appealing because they could be smoked in places that didn’t allow traditional cigarette smoking.
 This is no longer true.
-Many states have created laws that prohibit vaping in the same areas where traditional smoking is not allowed.
+Most states have created laws that prohibit vaping in the same areas where traditional smoking is not allowed.

 - Myth: E-cigs are a way to quit smoking.